 Most nationalities from developed countries can enter South Korea without a visa for short stays.
 But 'no visa required' does not mean no rules.
-There are two separate visa-free statuses — B-1 (bilateral treaty) and B-2 (unilateral permission) — each with different stay limits and restrictions.
+There are two separate visa-free statuses — (bilateral treaty) and (unilateral permission) — each with different stay limits and restrictions.
 This guide explains who qualifies, what you can do during your stay, and critically, what you cannot do.

 Korea operates two parallel visa-free frameworks: